mSheverda/ModelsShop/README.md

 <b>Used Technologies:</b> <br>
 Java EE, Spring Framework (IoC, MVC, Data, Security), JPA / Hibernate, PostgreSQL, JSP / JSTL, Bootstrap, CSS, JS, Maven.

-Shop divided in two parts: for clients and for damonistrator.
+Shop divided in two parts: for clients and for administrator.

 <b>Clients</b> can navigate on the main pages of the site, view categorues, products, contacts and make orders.
 <p align="center">